Interaction to Next Paint (INP)

 - Use passive event listeners: Passive event listeners inform the browser that the event handler will not call preventDefault() to cancel the event.
 This allows the browser to optimize scroll and touch events, improving INP.

-- Prioritize visible content: Prioritize rendering the content visible on the screen (above-the-fold) and defer the rendering of off-screen content.
+- Prioritize visible content: Prioritize rendering the content visible on the screen (above the fold) and defer the rendering of off-screen content.
 This can be achieved by using techniques such as lazy loading and content placeholders.

 - Utilize virtualization: For long lists or large data sets, use virtualization libraries to render only the visible content and minimize the number of DOM elements.
 This reduces the workload on the browser and improves INP.